Messages in the Blazor Chat UI Component

 Blazor Chat UI Text

-Setting tooltip
+Setting the tooltip

 @using Syncfusion.Blazor.InteractiveChat